 We are delighted to present JNET – the next stage in the creation of an LRT transport network in Jerusalem.

-This website contains all the information and documents regarding the Jnet Project, including the RFI, that was recently released.
+This website contains all the information and documents regarding the Jnet Project, including the RFP, that was recently released.

 THE GREEN LINE

 The Green Line is on its way